 The most energy efficient application would be stationary home electricity and heat generation (efficiency up to 90%).
 As shown above this would still be competitive with fossil fuels even if biochar is left behind.

 The cheapest and easiest motor for this would be an internal combustion engine.
 The technology is already commercially available in Germany (www.holz-kraft.de) and in use at progressive farms.
 But it needs daily maintenance and does not produce much char.
+UPDATE 2013: A small German engineering company has a better machine, which is now being scaled down for home use.

 The Gasifier Experimenters Kit made in U.S.A. has a variant optimized for biochar production.
 The GEK project is an experiment in collaborative science and open source engineering.